-Depending on the severity of your condition, self-care measures may provide the relief you need:
+Depending on the severity of your condition, these self-care measures may provide the symptom relief you need:

 - Perform Kegel exercises to strengthen pelvic muscles and support weakened vaginal tissues.